A view across outer London — rows of residential terraces in the foreground with the central London skyline on the horizon — in daylight.

 Apply it

-Before you judge a commute on its headline time, count the changes and check the frequency.
-A direct, frequent service at 35 minutes is worth more than a 28-minute trip with an interchange and a ten-minute wait on a cold platform.
+Before judging a commute on its headline time, count the changes and check the frequency.
+A direct, frequent 35 minutes is worth more than a 28-minute trip with an interchange and a cold-platform wait.

 Variable three